Rundle Street

 Rundle Street, often referred to as "Rundle Street East" as distinct from Rundle Mall, is a street in the East End of the city centre of Adelaide, the capital of South Australia.
 It runs from Pulteney Street to East Terrace, where it becomes Rundle Road through the East Park Lands.
-(A separate Rundle Street continues from Rundle Road through Kent Town).
-Its former western extent, which ran to King William Street, was closed in 1972 to form the pedestrian street of Rundle Mall.
-The street is close to Adelaide Botanic Gardens, Rundle Park / Kadlitpina, Rymill Park, Hindmarsh Square and North Terrace.
+The street is close to Adelaide Botanic Gardens, Rundle Park, Rymill Park, Hindmarsh Square and North Terrace.

-The street was named after John Rundle, a director of the South Australia Company and member of the British House of Commons, by the Street Naming Committee on 23 May 1837.
-It was installed with the first electric street lighting in South Australia in 1895 at the former intersection of Rundle, King William and Hindley streets.